-Each October, various campus departments and student organizations host Halloween festivities for the University community including students, faculty and staff.
+Each October, various campus departments and student organizations host Halloween festivities for students, faculty and staff, and the Statesboro community.
 The City of Statesboro also hosts Scare on the Square, and many Georgia Southern students help facilitate that event.
 Join in the fun!
 Check out the festivities listed in order by date below:

 Greek Street Trick-or-Treat

 Join Georgia Southern University fraternities and sororities for one of Georgia Southern’s most popular Halloween traditions – Greek Street Trick-or-Treat.
 Children and their families are invited to visit Greek Row (Olympic Boulevard) on Georgia Southern’s campus for this family-friendly trick-or-treating tradition.

 Join the University Programming Board for the first ever FRIGHT NIGHT!
 Fright Night is an all new haunted attraction blending many elements designed to make you realize your fears and bring you new nightmares.
 This intense haunted attraction uses high-tech special effects, state of the art animations, strobe lights, props and many other things designed to make your heart pound in absolute terror.
 Open only to Georgia Southern students.

 This event is only open to Georgia Southern students.
 Please bring your Eagle ID.

 Oct.
 26, 2:30 p.m. outside of Dining Commons

 Students are invited to attend the second annual Pumpkin Patch Contest for some good ol’ fashioned pumpkin carving.
 Dining Commons will supply carving kits, tools and pumpkins.
 Bring a copy of the Pumpkin Carving Kit templates, and make your own Georgia Southern-themed creation.
 Students can sign up online or with the cashier at the entrance to Dining Commons.
 Our executive chefs will judge the spooky creations and select a winner who will receive an exclusive Eagle Dining prize pack.